rodgzilla/teaching/deep_nlp/lesson_03.md

 kernel of the layer.
 In the previous sentence, we mentioned that we have performed computation for "almost" every input pixel because, as mentioned earlier, we are applying *strict convolutions*.
-This implies that we lose a "1 pixel band" around each images, explained the `[48, 48]` output shape.
+This implies that we lose a "1 pixel band" around each image, explaining the `[48, 48]` output shape.

 In order to fix the *strict convolution* behavior, we often use